210517-Enterprise/demos/week1/README.md

 - Can I still instantiate an object if I don't define a constructor?

-- What is the root class from which every class extends?

-- Where are Strings stored?

-- What is a POJO?
-What is a bean?

-- What are the access modifiers in Java?
-Explain them

 - What is a wrapper class?

 - What is autoboxing / unboxing?

-- Tell me about Arrays:
-  - What is an Array?
-  - Can I change the size of an Array?

 - Tell me the full syntax of the `main` method.
 What is its purpose?